PARENT CONSENT

 - The parent understands that the granting of consent is voluntary on the part of the parent and it may be revoked at any time.

-When is Written Parental Consent Required?
+When is Written Parent Consent Required?

-Written parent consent must be obtained prior to :
+Written parent consent must be obtained prior to:

 - Administering screening procedures that are used to determine whether a child is suspected of having a developmental delay;